Speaker | Time | Text |

 That didn't come out of this. | ||

-I was hoping to hear there'd be a ceasefire. | ||
+I was hoping to hear there would be a ceasefire. | ||

 That didn't come out of this. | ||

-And I was hoping to at least hear about the territory that would be proposed or exchanged by both sides. | ||
+And I was hoping at least to hear about the territory that would be proposed or exchanged by both sides. | ||

 That didn't come out of this. | ||